About

 -

-It's more fun to eat ice cream with a fork
+ice cream is best with a fork